Are Deep Learning Methods Suitable for Downscaling Global Climate Projections? An Intercomparison for Temperature and Precipitation over Spain: Model Training and Loss Functions

-Besides the architecture, we also assess the importance of the loss function employed in training these models.
-For minimum and maximum temperatures, we focus on the MSE and stochastic (STO) loss functions.
+Besides the architectures presented in the previous section, we also assess the importance of the loss function employed in training these models.
+For downscaling minimum and maximum temperatures, we focus on the MSE and stochastic (STO) loss functions.
 The former involves minimizing the MSE, leading the model to learn the mean conditioned on the large-scale predictors.
 The latter corresponds to minimizing the NLL of a Gaussian distribution, which allows us to sample from the modeled conditional distribution, rather than obtaining a single value (refer to Section \ref{sec:DL4SD} for more details on these loss functions).

-In the case of precipitation, the MSE loss function yields under-representation of extremes and lack of variability.
-As previously mentioned in Section \ref{sec:DL4SD}, this is the main motivation behind minimizing the NLL of Bernoulli and gamma distributions.
-In addition to this, we also test alternative transformations of the variable and loss function to cope with the long tails of precipitation distribution.
-On the one hand, taking the square root or logarithm of precipitation yields a more Gaussian distribution, thereby enabling the MSE to effectively model it \cite{adewoyin_tru_2021,harris_generative_2022}.
-On the other hand, other approaches assign higher weights to tail events when computing the loss function, thereby favoring the model to deviate from the mean and better reproduce extreme values \cite{price_increasing_2022,doury_suitability_2024}; in particular in this study we use the asymmetric (ASYM) loss function proposed in \citeA{doury_suitability_2024}:
+For the downscaling of precipitation, we also assess the MSE as loss function.
+However, this loss function could lead to under-representation of extremes and lack of variability.
+Therefore, for this variable, in addition to the MSE, we explore a broader set of loss functions.
+First, as previously mentioned in Section \ref{sec:DL4SD}, we minimize the NLL of Bernoulli and gamma distributions—an approach we refer to as STO, following the naming convention used for temperature downscaling.
+Another strategy to address the long tails of precipitation distribution involves applying different transformations to the variable.
+For instance, taking the square root or logarithm of precipitation values can produce a more Gaussian-like distribution, making loss functions like MSE more suitable \citep{adewoyin_tru_2021,harris_generative_2022}.
+To represent this approach, we evaluate a model trained to minimize the MSE on the square root of the predictand, which we refer to as SQR.
+Other approaches to cope with precipitation assign higher weights to tail events when computing the loss function, thereby favoring the model to deviate from the mean and better reproduce extreme values \citep{price_increasing_2022,doury_suitability_2024}.
+To represent this approach we rely on the asymmetric (ASYM) loss function proposed in \citet{doury_suitability_2024}: